Archdiocese of St. Louis: 1847 to 1900

 Pope Pius IX elevated the Diocese of St. Louis to the Archdiocese of St. Louis on July 20, 1847, naming Kenrick as its first archbishop.
+It was the third metropolitan archdiocese in the United States after Baltimore (archdiocese since 1808) and Oregon City (now Portland, archdiocese since 1846).
 By 1850, the archdiocese was operating ten parishes in the City of St. Louis.

 During the American Civil War, Kenrick maintained a neutral position in a strongly divided Missouri.
 After the war, he urged his priests to refuse to take the ironclad oath to the United States Government.
 The oath was a tactic promoted by Republicans to block former officials of the Confederacy from holding influential positions in society.
-Reverend John A. Cummings challenged the legality of the oath in a case that reached the United States Supreme Court.
+John A. Cummings challenged the legality of the oath in a case that reached the United States Supreme Court.
 It later ruled that the government could not force individuals to take the oath.

 In May 1893, Pope Leo XIII appointed Bishop John Kain from the Diocese of Wheeling as coadjutor archbishop to assist Kenrick.
 When Kenrick died in June 1895, Kain succeeded him as archbishop.
 During his tenure as archbishop, Kain purchased property in St. Louis for a new cathedral.
 However, a tornado in the archdiocese depleted its funds, delaying the start of its construction.